Sao Tome ex-president's son returns to prime minister's job

-SAO TOME, Nov 26 (Reuters) - Patrice Trovoada, the son of Sao Tome and Principe’s former President Miguel Trovoada, has been reappointed prime minister of the tiny island nation following his party’s sweeping victory in parliamentary polls last month, a presidential decree stated.
+SAO TOME (Reuters) - Patrice Trovoada, the son of Sao Tome and Principe’s former President Miguel Trovoada, has been reappointed prime minister of the tiny island nation following his party’s sweeping victory in parliamentary polls last month, a presidential decree stated.

 President Manuel Pinto da Costa, who issued the decree on Tuesday, dismissed Trovoada as prime minister two years ago following a vote of no confidence in parliament.